-Bareburger is not a fully vegan restaurant but they have a few great vegan options and everything is organic.
-The franchise has rapidly grown lately and you can now find them in 40+ locations in five different countries.
-Over 20 of those locations can be found in the New York metropolitan area alone!
+Bareburger is another one of our favorite vegan friendly restaurants in NYC.
+This burger joint has plenty of vegan options and everything is organic!
+The franchise has grown rapidly lately and you can now find them in 40+ locations in five different countries.
+More than 20 of those locations can be found in the New York metropolitan area alone!

 Bareburger serves three types of vegan patties including the farmer's quinoa patty, a black bean patty, and a sweet potato and wild rice patty.
 One of our favorites is the Guadalupe Burger which comes with the black bean patty, guacamole, pickled red onions, tomatoes, and alfalfa sprouts.
 We always add a side of vegan cheddar cheese to the Guadalupe and the combination is heavenly.
 Everything melts together in your mouth for a creamy and satisfying indulgence.
 You can also build your own burger and choose your own patty, bun, and whatever toppings you'd like.

 Bareburger has also started offering the Impossible Burger.
-You can find it at several of the New York City locations, and it is expected to spread to even more Bareburger locations nationwide in the next few months.
+You can now find the Impossible Burger in New York City at several of their locations, and it is expected to spread to even more Bareburger locations nationwide in the next few months.
 Have you tried the Impossible Burger?
-We haven't had the chance to yet so please let us know what you think in the comments below!
+We tried it and thought it was amazing, it definitely blew our minds!
+Let us know what you think about the Impossible Burger in the comments below!